Degree Requirements for MA and PhD in Chemistry

 Teaching (CHEM 700):

 Each graduate student must participate in teaching (CHEM 700) for the equivalent of three semesters.
 Assignments are determined by departmental needs.
-Students also may be requested to fulfill certain service functions for the department.

 Graduate Seminar (CHEM 600):